 Sandymount was one of those walks that pleasantly exceeds expectations… almost no-one else around, quite varied terrain and spectacular views.
 It’s a very high “return on investment” walk in term of effort vs scenery, except for the section down to Sandfly Bay!
 You know the views will probably impress when you’ve stopped three times to take a photo from side of the road on the way to the start – and even the carpark has picnic tables with expansive views over Allans Beach and Cape Saunders.

-The clearly sign-posted track heads straight into a dense forest of macrocarpa – these trees (also known as Monterey Cypress) are native to California and thought to have been introduced to New Zealand in the 1860s gold rush.
+The clearly sign-posted Sandymount track heads straight into a dense forest of macrocarpa – these trees (also known as Monterey Cypress) are native to California and thought to have been introduced to New Zealand in the 1860s gold rush.
 The track emerges after a few hundred metres from the dark forest to open tussock farmland, and goes through a farm gate.

 There’s soon views over Allans Beach and Mount Charles as the track continues through open farmland.

 The first lookout is soon reached, a fenced gravel platform near the end of the cliff.
 From here there are panoramic views over Cape Saunders directly ahead, and Hoopers Inlet to the left.

 Directly below is a sea stack, a geological landform created by wave erosion.
 The small beach next to it looks like a nice spot to kayak to…

 Further along the peninsula is The Chasm.
 The viewing platform was removed and the track re-routed in March 2019 due to “potential land instability”.
 You can still see The Chasm by walking through the grass to the edge of the cliff.
 Take great care – I’m generally not scared of heights, but found it very disconcerting to peer down the sheer vertical drop.
 Apparently there is a car wreck at the bottom… but I couldn’t see it!